davidfrantz/force/docs/source/history/vdev.rst

     The tool can now also be used on write-protected data cubes by specifiying an output directory that no longer needs to be a subdirectoy of the data cube.
 The default is still a `mosaic` folder within the datacube.

+  - added a new tool ``force-virtual-datacube``:
+    This tool allows users to create a virtual datacube from a physical datacube.
+It is useful for creating a virtual representation of the data without duplicating the actual files, thus saving disk space.
+    It can be used to combine multiple datacubes into a single virtual dataset, which can be useful for analysis.
+    The tool can be used with various options to customize the output, such as specifying the pattern of files to include and whether to overwrite existing files.